blbadger/blbadger.github.io/solvable-periodicity.md

 Kleene found levels of undecidabity, implying some statements are more undecidable than others.
 Some problems, like whether or not a Turing machine will halt given an arbitrary input, are demonstrably undecidable.
 But other problems may or may not be undecidable, and these would be expected to occupy a higher level of undecidability with respect to the halting problem.
 Some such probably-undecidable statement examples are put forth here.

-As both Presburger and Skolem arithmetics are decidable (and complete) but arithemtic with both addition and multiplication is not, one would expect to find some undecidable number-theoretic statements existing at the intersection of multiplication and addition.
+As both Presburger and Skolem arithmetics are decidable (and complete) but arithmetic with both addition and multiplication is not, one would expect to find some undecidable number-theoretic statements existing at the intersection of multiplication and addition.
 If we consider prime numbers to the the 'atoms' of multiplication, this is indeed the case: there are a number of as-yet-undecidable statements relating primes to addition.

-First and most famous is Goldbach's conjecture,
+First and most famous is Goldbach's conjecture, that all integers greater than two are the sum of two primes,

 $$
 \forall n>2, \; \exists a, b \in \{primes\} : n = a + b